apache/pulsar-site/docs/io-rabbitmq-source.md

     cp pulsar-io-rabbitmq-@pulsar:version@.nar ./connectors
     ```

-3. Set the retention of the namespace, otherwise the messages into the Pulsar's topic which have not the subscription been immediately deleted.
+3. Set the retention of the namespace, otherwise the messages into the Pulsar's topic which have not the subscription have been immediately deleted.

    ```bash
    ./bin/pulsar-admin namespaces set-retention -s 100M -t 3d public/default